datacarpentry/semester-biology/exercises/Expressions-and-variables-more-variables-R.md

 variable.
 6. Print the final answer to the screen.

 *Are the variable names `grams`, `number`, and `biomass` the best choice?
-If we came back to the code for this assignment in two weeks (without the assignment itself in hand) would we be able to remember what these variables were referring to and therefore what was going on in the code?
+If we came back to the code for this assignment in two weeks would we be able to remember what these variables were referring to and therefore what was going on in the code?
 The variable name `biomass` is also kind of long.
 If we had to type it many times it would be faster just to type `b`.
 We could also use really descriptive alternatives like `individual_mass_in_grams`.
 Or we would compromise and abbreviate this or leave out some of the words to make it shorter (e.g., `indiv_mass_g`).*

 Think about good variable names and then rename the variables in your program to